 The second approach uses 16 universal overlapping primer combinations and long-PCR to amplify complete chloroplast genomes.
 These amplicons are then sequenced on a high-throughput sequencer (e.g., Illumina) and the reads assembled into complete plastomes.
 We tested this method in 12 orders of angiosperms and one order of gymnosperms showing the universality of the primers and the efficiency of the method (Uribe-Convers et al., 2014).

-I’m currently designing baits (capture probes) for over 800 nuclear loci that will be used in studies in Burmeistera and the Centropogonid clade in Campanulaceae.
-My work includes designing the baits from transcriptome data and shotgun libraries, to process the raw sequence data, and to analyze it in a phylogenomic and coalescent context.
+I have also worked with sequence capture, designing baits (capture probes) for over 800 nuclear loci that were used in studies in Burmeistera and the Centropogonid clade in Campanulaceae.
+My work included designing the baits from transcriptome data and shotgun libraries, to process the raw sequence data, and to analyze it in a phylogenomic and coalescent context.

 Lastly, I’m working with raw Genotyping by Sequencing (GBS) data as part of my collaboration in the Tanager Bird project.
 This includes cleaning and filtering the data and conducting the phylogenetic, biogeographic, and population genetic studies.

 I have been working on extracting, amplifying, and sequencing DNA from Miocene (~15 MA) plant tissue.
 The Clarkia fossil bed, located in Clarkia, Idaho, has the perfect conditions needed to preserve unoxidized plant tissue that is suitable for molecular techniques.